andreasdr/tdme/README.md

               - sleeping technology

     - What does it (maybe still) lack
-    	- own more efficient file format
+    	- own more efficient model file format
         - animation blending
         - physics
           - multiple bounding volumes for a rigid body